top of page

 First, it is entirely possible that Perez’s lawsuits are not finished.
 AUL has already indicated that they are looking at all options, despite the weakness of their case.
 Additionally, the FCPS personnel who were harassed, defamed, and/or threatened in this process, particularly Ms. Garcia, have good cases against multiple parties for defamation.

-It seems fairly obvious that the FCPS personnel who were publicly attacked by Perez and AUL have components necessary for a defamation lawsuit: a false statement of fact that was publicized by a defendant who either knew the statement was false or acted with negligence in determining the truth.
+It seems fairly obvious that the FCPS personnel who were publicly attacked by by Perez, AUL, and associates have the necessary components for a defamation lawsuit: 1) a false statement of fact that was 2) publicized to third parties by a defendant who 3) either knew the statement was false or acted with negligence in determining the truth.
 There is ample evidence on social media that the defamatory statements caused harm to the reputation of FCPS staff.
-Whether or not they wish to pursue such cases is another question, since lawsuits are time-consuming and expensive to pursue; however, with the high profile nature of Perez’s case, it is possible that the affected staff may be offered some pro-bono legal services for a defamation lawsuit against the parties involved.
+Whether or not they wish to pursue such cases is another question, since lawsuits are time-consuming and expensive to pursue; however, due to the high profile nature of Perez’s case, it is possible that the affected staff may be offered some pro-bono legal services for a defamation lawsuit against the parties involved.

 Of course, FCPS staff and leadership, targeted by these claims, were either put on paid leave or distracted from their core duties of educating FCPS students by the false claims and the lawsuits.
 It is impossible to ignore the emotional and reputational impact of hundreds of social media posts threatening prison sentences (and worse!) to innocent people involved in these allegations.
 It’s possible that the total costs of these allegations by Perez and associates could exceed seven figures when all of the damages and expenses are valued.